 Reducing or Terminating Alimony After Retirement in South Carolina

 Supporting spouses who want to retire from employment run the risk of still paying alimony that they can no longer afford after retirement.
 Charleston family court lawyers and judges oftentimes differ on whether retirement by a supporting spouse is a sufficient basis to change or reduce the payment of alimony.
 In other words, take the same case and place it before a dozen different judges, and the spouse will not get the same legal outcome twelve times.
 Now, South Carolina’s statute has been amended to help address this legal dilemma.
 Specifically, S.C.
 Code § 20-3-170 provides that retirement by a supporting spouse is sufficient grounds to warrant a hearing to evaluate whether there has been a change of circumstances for alimony.
+For more details about whether retirement in South Carolina stops alimony, read our article here.

 Factors Regarding Retirement and Alimony in South Carolina